Research funding and application procedures

 The various foundations have their own criteria determining which types of projects qualify for grants/scholarships.
 Even though applying for grants is the final stage of the application process, applicants are advised to form an idea of which grant/scholarship they wish to apply for even before they take part in the prequalification round.

-The Schools of Visual Arts host a seminar on how to apply for a PhD or postdoc fellowship (time and date to be updated)
+The Schools of Visual Arts will host a seminar on how to apply for a PhD fellowship.
+The seminar will be held late October and comprise the following:

 Postdoc projects and briefer research projects